buditanrim/buditanrim.github.io/_posts/2021-01-06-effective-portfolio-structure.md

 Here's the hard truth: It takes me less than 2 minutes to decide whether I want to interview the candidate or not.

 Most of the time, I will not be interested in a candidate who doesn't have a portfolio in any format.
 If it's just a resume, 90% I will continue to the next candidate.
-Because in that case, I don't have anything to assess whether this candidate is good.
+Because in that case, I don't have anything to assess whether this candidate is good other than the company's name.
+In fairness, sometimes I'll be interested when the resume have a big company name.
+But, that's not a guarantee as well.

 Throughout that process, I only think about one question: *Can I imagine this candidate work for the opening role we have?* If I can see the right skill and experience to work in the opening team, I'll put her into the interview pipeline.